 Young athletes are motivated to participate in sport for many different reasons.
-Most young athletes just want to have fun and sports allow them to participate in playing games.
-Some athletes want to feel part of a group so they can socialize with other athletes and sometimes test there skills with similar-age athletes.
-Furthermore, sports can be an escape from the regular school day for many children in which they can become immersed into play activities.
+Most young athletes want to have fun and sports allow them to participate in playing games.
+Some athletes like to feel part of a group, so they can socialize with other athletes and sometimes test their skills with similar-age athletes.
+Furthermore, sports can be an escape from the regular school day for many children in which they can become immersed in play activities.

 As a child becomes "hooked" on soccer and loves the game, she/he will naturally want to get better and improve their skill level.
 As young athletes progress from beginning to intermediate levels, they soon want to master the skills of the game.
 They understand that training and instruction will develop skills faster.
 So instead of soccer being just fun and games, it becomes more of an exercise in mastery and skill improvement.
 For this reason, you want to balance both training (drills) and instruction with playing games to keep it fun while ensuring skill development.

 When a child has fun in sports, they will be motivated to improve and love competition.
-Later, the young athletes can begin to master the complex skills of their sport and learn about strategy.
-Young athletes must practice and train consistently to develop self confidence and see improved performance in competition.
+Later, young athletes can begin to master the complex skills of their sport and learn about strategy.
+Young athletes must practice and train consistently to develop self-confidence and see improved performance in competition.
 However, some athletes can become obsessed with practice routines to the extent that they forget about why they are training and practicing.
-In essence, a child can fall in love with practice routines for practice sake and forget why they are practicing.
+A child can fall in love with practice routines for practice sake and forget why they are practicing.
 I call this being stuck in the training mindset, which is not healthy for peak performance in competition.